Electronic Merchant Systems (EMS) Review

 While EMS offers a full range of services, its website provides very little detailed information about them and no information whatsoever about pricing.
 You’ll have to talk to a sales agent to find out enough about the features that interest you if you want to make an informed decision on adding them to your account.

 Electronic Merchant Systems does not disclose any fee or rate information on its website.
 That’s usually a bad sign, but it’s certainly not alone in the credit card processing industry for following this practice.
 The good news is that rates are very much negotiable, and, depending on the nature of your business and your average monthly sales volume, you might be able to haggle your way into a fairly good deal.
-The bad news is that it apparently only offers a tiered pricing model, which is usually more expensive than the preferred interchange-plus pricing model.
+The bad news is that it apparently only offers a tiered pricing model, which is usually more expensive than the preferred interchange-plus pricing model which is more transparent.

 You’ll also want to watch out for the numerous fees that EMS charges.
 In addition to the previously mentioned $595 early termination fee, you can also expect to pay the following: